minmarg/gtalign_alpha/README.md

 ## Clustering

   The GPU version of GTalign allows for clustering of large protein structure datasets.
   This option is as highly configurable as the search.
-A simple example is:
+A simplest command line example is:

 `bin/gtalign -v --cls=my_huge_structure_database.tar -o my_output_directory`

+  which instructs GTalign to cluster structures archived in `my_huge_structure_database.tar` with default parameters.
+  The clustering options, which can be used in combination with other options to make clustering flexible, can be found in the complete list of [options](out/gtalign_options.md).

 ## Structural examples